sofayam/scriptype/README.md

 # What is the point of this?

 You may already know about one or more of node.js, typescript and visual studio code.
 Once they are working they form a very powerful partnership but getting them all up and running together is still surprisingly tricky.
-This seed project gives you what you need to write conventional file processing applications without all the web framework distractions.
+This seed project gives you what you need to start writing and debugging conventional file processing applications without all the web framework distractions.

 The demo program just reads a file and creates a list of objects.